Outing Ratings and Considerations

 Rating Guidelines, and Additional Notes, for Off-trail and Manway Outings

 NOTE: SMHC's off-trail and manway outings should not be attempted by the casual hiker who has only hiked on trails, without first contacting the outing leaders to discuss.
-The outings rated at difficult are potentially capable of mentally and physically defeating unprepared or casual hikers.
+The outings rated at difficult are easily capable of mentally and physically defeating unprepared or casual hikers.
 Even the more moderate off-trails can be quite challenging.
 Be advised that much off-trail hiking is more difficult, at times quite unpleasant, and demanding, than hiking on trail in the Smokies.However, the rewards of hiking off-trail exceed the punishment for those who enjoy it!

 Easy: fairly good footing, discernable footpath in most places, little to moderate vegetation to be penetrated, relative lack of isolation and easily accessed, physical exertion not much more than on-trail of same distance.
 Examples: White Oak Sink, Mids Branch (Elkmont), Courthouse Rock.